uxmanashraf/task-chargemap-app/README.md

   * CCS: value = 33

 The default and initial value for the _maximum distance_ field should be set to 100km.
-All checkboxes are initially un-checked and the query should take all values into account.
+All checkboxes are initially checked and the query should take all values into account.
 Other connector types than the mentioned three should not be retrieved.

 The results will be presented as map markers in the map view.
 The color of the marker depends on the current status of the charging station (represented by `chargingStation.connectors.N.available`):